Lissy93/dashy/docs/management.md

 ### Dashy-Specific Backup

 All configuration and dashboard settings are stored in your `user-data/conf.yml` file.
 If you provide additional assets (like icons, fonts, themes, etc), these will also live in the `user-data` directory.
 So to backup all Dashy data, this is the only directory you need to backup.

+When you save config through the UI, Dashy automatically creates a timestamped backup in `user-data/config-backups/` (configurable via the `BACKUP_DIR` env var).
+If you break your config, check that directory for a recent copy.

 Since Dashy is open source, there shouldn't be any need to backup the main container.